fbaumdicker/SpacerPlacer/README.md

 The example configs use example data found in "example_data" directory.
 You can use them as a template for your own input data.

-## CRISPR-evo-inator
+## CRISPR orientation prediction
-CRISPR-evo-inator is a tool to predict the insertion orientation of CRISPR arrays and thus, indirectly, the transcription orientation and the leader end.
+SpacerPlacer allows to predict the insertion orientation of CRISPR arrays and thus, indirectly, the transcription orientation and the leader end.
-It is based on the CRISPR array reconstruction algorithm of SpacerPlacer.
 Currently, the transcription orientation can be predicted within SpacerPlacer using the option "--determine_orientation".